dstnluong/QtoM/README.md

-A To Z
+Q ToM
 ======

 Inspiration
 -----------
-[This website](https://www.speedtypingonline.com/games/type-the-alphabet.php) was the inspiration for this project.
-I wanted to implement a clean-looking site while learning some web design, so this project was born.
+[This website](https://addcninblue.github.io/atoz/) was the inspiration for this project.
+I wanted to make it funner for people can't type fast, so this project was born.

 How to Play
 -----------
-To play this game, just start typing a to z on your keyboard.
+To play this game, just start swiping from q to m on your keyboard.
 It's pretty self-explanatory, and there's a help page.

 Bugs
 ----